INTERNAL

 broader contact surfaces will meet greater interference from

 the tilted groove.
-The degree of tilt and its effect on P.D.
+The degree of tilt and its effect on PD

 is available through thread specification publications.